rohtakpat314/riscvcpu/README.md

 Day 3: designed a fully functinal register file (reg_file.sv) --> still need to make a testbench (reg_file_tb.sv), which will be created tomorrow.

-Day 4: goal -- finish the reg_file_tb.sv and create a fully functioning program counter
+Day 4: finishde pc and instruction memory components for single-cycle